 Mission:

-- To support MIA when dealing with threats, risks and dangers for the security of the Republic;
+- Support Ministry of Interior forces in responding to threats, risks, and dangers to the security of the Republic;

-- To support the state authorities and local government units when dealing with natural disasters, epidemics and technical and technological catastrophes;
+- Support state authorities and local government units in dealing with natural disasters, epidemics, technical and technological accidents, and other emergencies;

 Lieutenant Colonel Mile Stanoevski